EnderLuca41/Verium/README.md

 Verium is spigot plugin, that aims to bring different kinds of challenges to minecraft.
 Because it is a server plugin, you can also play these challenges with your friends.

-## Current state
-Veriums development has just started, that's why the current supported features are very limited.
-### Current supported features:
+## Current supported features:

  - A timer that can be used with `/timer` to measure how well you performed and beat your last record 🚀
  - `/reset` to reset the current world and retry 🔁
- - With `/pause` and `/resume`, you can pause the timer, active challenges, gamerule and goals, and set everyone into spectator
+ - With `/pause` and `/resume`, you can pause the timer, active challenges, gamerule and goals, set everyone into spectator and pauses the time

 #### Challenges (can be managed with `/challenges`):
 - No Death: Challenge will fail if a player dies 💀